 To participate in the WUDU, all students must sign general release of liability forms and must complete a medical information form which includes health insurance information as well as information that a coach or advisor might need during an off campus trip.
 Additionally, all students must sign a form giving the Director of Debate access to certain information about the student protected under the Family Educational Rights and Privacy (FERPA) act of 1974.
 In particular, the student must consent to give the Director of Forensics information concerning alleged and/or proven violations of Willamette University Standards of Conduct and Policies, information regarding academic progress (grades, schedule of classes, etc.), and other information related to the student's general well-being, health, and safety.

-The Public Debate Program is available to students who have at least one semester of experience in the Intercollegiate Debate or Intercollegiate Speech Programs.
+The Public Debate Program is available to students who have at least one semester of experience in the Intercollegiate Debate Programs.
 In unusual cases, students will be invited to join the Public Debate Program without prior experience in competitive speech and debate.
-Like Intercollegiate Speech and Debate, students in the Public Debate Program will be invited to continue in the program on a semester-by-semester basis depending on their performance with regard to the same criteria used to evaluate participation in the competitive speech and debate program.
+Like Intercollegiate Debate, students in the Public Debate Program will be invited to continue in the program on a semester-by-semester basis depending on their performance with regard to the same criteria used to evaluate participation in the competitive speech and debate program.